 Seth MacFarlane’s Million Ways to Parody the West…

-A cowardly shepherd, in love with his ex girl meets new girl in town and as they fall in love he finds out she is married to a famous outlaw.
+A cowardly shepherd meets the new girl in town and as they fall in love he finds out it’s complicated.

 A Million Ways to die in the West trailer, c/o Universal Pictures and photographs © Universal Pictures

 In the days before Darlin’ Husband, I had only watched the adult-orientated cartoon, Family Guy (1999-) on TV once.
 This episode parodied one of the later films in the Star Wars trilogy (1977-1983) films.
 I then made a mental note to watch the Family Guy series.

 Years later, I confessed to my Darlin’ Husband about how prior to our first date I had been supernervous and sung and half acted out my Maria Von Trapp / Julie Andrews’ impression singing the song from The Sound of Music (1965), “I’ve got confidence”.
 As darlin’ and supertall husband always gently ribs me about my height.. and that’s a blog entry on its own – he asked me if I looked like Stewie in Family Guy singing the same song.
 I did.
 Without the guitar.
 Honest.

 I then watched Family Guy as much as possible and my favourite bits were the retro film and TV parodies.
 I was in tears of laughter by the send-ups of beloved films and TV from my youth such as Tootsie (1982), The Incredible Hulk (1978) and Sixteen Candles (1984).
 When we lived in Scotland, you had to wait up til the wee small hours of the morning to watch Family Guy.

 Seth MacFarlane’s comedy style also includes Ted (2012), which isn’t DiCaprio acting his heart out as Roosevelt.
 It’s also noy a recent sequel to AI, Artificial Intelligence (2001) with a CGI Haley Joel Osment.
 Just as it is important to note that the title of this week’s, spoiler absent review, A Million Ways to Die in the West (2014) may sound like a documentary introduced by that nice guy who did the docuseries Cosmos ; A Spacetime Odyssey (2014).. but it’s not.